 One example: This past summer we had guests jump on a low fare into Fairbanks only to discover that there were no transportation options available.
-Local rental car companies are anticipating continued low inventory and high demand for 2022.
 The solution?
 Check our website or give us a quick call to see about availability before your book.

 Another thing to keep in mind are your arrival and departure times.
 Given the time difference many flights down to the Lower 48 leave Alaska in the early morning, like 1 AM early.
 Make sure you coordinate your lodging and any transportation drop-offs/arrivals to fit.

 3. Creating an Inflexible Itinerary

 The very reasons why Alaska is such an incredible place to visit (grand, wild, remote) are also the things that can lead to delays or disruptions while you're traveling here.
 Plane-based excursions like flightseeing and bear viewing are more likely to be impacted by weather changes, for example.
 Be sure to plan some flexibility within your itinerary in case you need to reschedule.

 It's also important to plan for a little downtime.
 You'll want some time to soak it all in.